-Describe any approvals and water allocations the project may need under the Water Act 2000 for water supply and storage.
+Describe any approvals and water allocations the project may need under the Water Act 2000 for water supply and storage and any regulatory requirements under the Sustainable Planning Act 2009 that may be required.

 Estimate potable water demand for the project, including the temporary demands during the construction period.
 Provide details of any existing water supply, including town water, which would meet the requirements.
 If water storage and treatment is proposed on site for use by the site workforce, describe the method of treatment and storage.
 Describe any waste streams from water treatment, and assess the potential impacts of disposal in the appropriate sections of the EIS.